lanl/metconsin/docs/source/usage.rst

     - *ExchangeFluxes*\ (if ``track_fluxes`` == True): Exchange fluxes at each time-point for each taxa.
     - *InternalFluxes*\ (in ``save_internal_flux`` == True): Internal fluxes at each time-point for each taxa.

 The networks are contained in dictionaries keyed by "edges" and "nodes", corresponding to a list of edges and list of nodes as pandas dataframes.
-The :py:func:`save_metconsin <metconsin.save_metconsin>` function will save the results in a directory.
+The :py:func:`save_metconsin <metconsin.metconsin.save_metconsin>` function will save the results in a directory.
 Networks and simulated dynamics will be saved as .tsv files and plots will be made of the dynamics.

 Alternatively, one can do the following: